 It is best to think of pain on the scale of 1-10 (10 being worst).
 Patients should take the pain medications as soon as you begin to feel discomfort (3/10).
 This will usually coincide as the effects of the local anesthetic diminish.
 It is important not to wait until pain becomes worse.
 Pain medication should be taken on a schedule and not in response to pain.
 Dr. Maranon and the staff will clarify the schedule of pain medication for each patient.
-For more information see Pain and Discomfort and Pain medication.
+For more information see Pain and Discomfort and Pain Medication.

-If prescription strength pain medication was prescribed, take these medications directed.
+If prescription strength pain medication was prescribed, take these medications as directed.
 The prescribed pain medicine may make patients groggy and will slow down reflexes.
-It is important that patient not drive an automobile, work around machinery or participate in activities that can cause injury while under the effect of anesthesia or whole taking prescription pain medication.
+It is important that patient not drive an automobile, work around machinery or participate in activities that can cause injury while under the effect of anesthesia or while taking prescription pain medication.
 Avoid alcoholic beverages.
 Pain or discomfort following surgery should subside more and more every day.
 If pain persists, it may require attention and you should call the office.
 Dr. Maranon and the staff will discuss strategies for alternating prescription pain medication and over the counter pain medication with each patient.

 Swelling is the body’s normal response after surgery.
 Swelling normally increases until the second or third post-operative day and resolves in about a week.
-To minimize swelling apply ice or cold packs to your cheeks for the first 24-36 hours after surgery.
+To minimize swelling, apply ice or cold packs to your cheeks for the first 24-36 hours after surgery.
 These should be used alternating on and off every 20 minutes.
 Do not use heat unless specifically directed to do so.
 Light physical activity the day after surgery will help reduce swelling.

 Patients may have liquids after 1 hour.
 Start with clear liquids such as clear juices, Jell-O, Gatorade, Coke, or 7-up.
 If the patient does not have nausea after 15 minutes, the diet should then be advanced to full liquids (ice-cream or yogurt) as tolerated.
 Unless instructed by Dr. Maranon, a soft diet may be resumed after a few hours.
 It is important not to chew on the side of surgery.
 Patients should drink plenty of fluids.
 They should not consume any alcoholic beverages for at least 24 hours or while on prescription pain medication or antibiotics.
 Dr. Maranon will advise each patient on when to advance their diet.
 Patients may be more comfortable if they avoid spicy foods.
-Lastly, patients should not eat hard or crunchy foods like French bread, popcorn, nuts, lettuce, raw vegetables, seeds, potato chips or foods that are difficult to chew like salad or chewing gum until instructed to do so by Dr. Maranon.
+Lastly, patients should not eat hard or crunchy foods like French bread, popcorn, nuts, lettuce, raw vegetables, seeds, potato chips or foods that are difficult to chew, like salad or chewing gum, until instructed to do so by Dr. Maranon.

 Use of Temporary Tooth Replacement Appliances or Dentures